pkenny11/CoxRossRubinsteinCalc/README.md

 Ensure you have Python 3.8 or higher installed, as well as pip for managing Python packages.
 This application has been tested on Windows 10.
 Also, ensure that numpy is installed.

 ### Installation
-**Clone the Repository**
+1. **Clone the Repository**
 '''bash
-Clone the Repository Using: git clone https://github.com/username/OptionsPricingCalculator.git
+Clone the Repository Using: git clone https://github.com/pkenny11/CoxRossRubinsteinCalc.git

+2. **Navigate to the Project Directory**
+Change into the Project Directory: cd CoxRossRubinsteinCalc

+3. **Launch the Program**
+Run the following command in the project directory: python CoxRossRubinsteinCalc.py

 ###